 Came in the right time (before the destruction of the second temple, Daniel 9:26).

-But why is there such a long break between the different acts of the Messianic play?
+Why is there such a long break between the different acts of the Messianic play?

-This break between the acts is there because of God’s patience.
-He wants as many people as possible to be ready for the last act (2 Peter 3:9).
-Maybe it is better not to call this in-between-time a break, but rather a “middle act.”
 Right now, the Messiah is actively reaching out and preparing many for the final act.
 Millions have already repented and put their trust in His sacrifice.
 Could it be God planned a role for you?